gaberogan/openai-realtime-nodejs-example/README.md

 9. Run `npm i`
 10. Run `npm start`
 11. Say "Hey Jarvis, how are you?"

-## Notes

-- For more wake words, see https://github.com/fwartner/home-assistant-wakewords-collection
+12. (optional) For more wake words, see https://github.com/fwartner/home-assistant-wakewords-collection

 ## Todo